Home lift: Overview

-Home lifts are compact lifts for 2 to 4 persons.
+Home lifts are compact lifts for 2 to 4 persons which typically run on domestic electricity.
 Unlike hydraulic lifts or traditional "gear and counterweight" operated elevators, a home lift doesn't require additional space for machine room, over head, or pit, making it more suitable for domestic and private use.
 Often, maintenance costs are also lower than a more conventional lift.

-The driving system for a home lift is often built inside the lift structure itself and features a screw, an electric motor, and a nut mounted behind the control panel of the lift's platform; it is thus referred to as a "screw and nut" system.
+The driving system for a home lift can be built inside the lift structure itself and features a screw, an electric motor, and a nut mounted behind the control panel of the lift's platform; it is thus referred to as a "screw and nut" system.
 When the lift is operated, the engine forces the nut to rotate around the screw, pushing the lift up and down.
 Most home lifts come with an open platform structure to free even more space and grant access from 3 different sides of the platform.
-This requires all producers to include specific safety mechanisms and, in some countries, to limit the travel speed.
+This requires all producers to include specific safety mechanisms and, in some countries, to limit the travel speed..

 Home lifts have been present on the market for decades, and represent a growing trend.
-Most common producers are based in Europe, such as the Sweden-based Aritco Lifts AB, active since 1995, Sweden-based Swift Home Lifts AB, active since 2020, British manufacturer Wessex Lift Co.
-Ltd., active since 1976.
 Many home lifts producers sell their products through their network, but it is not rare to see them providing their lifts to bigger elevating system groups.
 Several lift manufacturers enter new markets like India with customization and installation partners who have scaled up their technical capabilities.